-- The directory specified in the RESTORE\POINT\DIR configuration parameter must be empty.
-If any restore point files from a previous upgrade exist, you must remove them before you begin an upgrade. - The server must be offline after a failed upgrade.
+- The directory that is specified by the RESTORE\POINT\DIR configuration parameter contains the files that were stored during the failed upgrade attempt. - The server must be offline after a failed upgrade.

 To restore the server to a previous consistent state after a failed upgrade: